Bingo and Charity Connection

 The Relationship between Bingo and Charity

 Before there was any relationship between these charitable organizations and bingo, the former would often resort to different modes to raise funds.
 Usually, they would do what Girl Scouts are known for: selling.
+They may offer food products, non-food items, and just about anything to their target market.
+The money they could come up with would then be an addition to their organization.

 The funds could be used for a lot of things; it depends on the organization’s mission.
 Some would build shelters for the homeless, while others would raise funds for medical research.
 There are also organizations that would need the money to support their outreach projects.

 However, there are already thousands of organizations out there that are doing the same thing.
 Let’s not forget the fact that people have become too wary of purchasing products, since there are also posers who would rip money off other people.
+Thus, selling didn’t just work anymore.
+They had to turn to something.

 Bingo has always been a very popular game, because it’s simple, engaging, and exciting.
 Organizations had seen how many people were passionate about it and would be willing to spend money just to play the game.
 Hence, they thought of tying their goal and bingo together.